rakeshthinqq/search-core/README.md

 ## Evaluation

+- We will test
-We're going to be evaluating your project on the following criteria
+- We're going to be evaluating your project on the following criteria
-  - How well did you meet all of the requirements?
+  - Did you meet all of the requirements?
   - How easy is it for someone new to understand your code?
   - How well are you using the tools and technologies in the language and framework of your choice?